Ahmed Al Khateeb

-Ahmed bin Aqil al-Khateeb (أحمد الخطيب) is a Saudi Arabian bureaucrat who has been serving as Minister of Tourism of Saudi Arabia since February 2020.
+Ahmed bin Aqil al-Khateeb (أحمد الخطيب) is a Saudi Arabian government official and former banker who has served as Minister of Tourism of Saudi Arabia since February 2020.
 He previously led the country's General Entertainment Authority as its inaugural president between May 2016 and June 2018 and was previously Minister of Health from January to April 2015.
 He is also a former advisor at the Saudi Royal Court and has served as the chairman of Saudi Arabian Military Industries as well as the Saudi Fund for Development.

 Early life and career

 Al Khateeb was born in Riyadh in 1965.
 He graduated with a Bachelor of Arts in Business Administration from King Saud University and subsequently gained a diploma in Wealth Management from Dalhousie University in Canada.

 In 1992, Al Khateeb joined Riyad Bank and worked on the establishment of its Customer Investment department.
 He worked for eleven years in different departments of the firm.
 In 2003, he joined SABB Bank and participated in the establishment of Islamic banking (Amanah) before moving to SABB's Private Services division as a general manager.

 In 2006, he established Jadwa Investment Company and later joined the Court of Crown Prince Mohammed bin Salman as an advisor, counseling the Minister of Defense and the manager of the Ministry of Defense development project.
 Al Khateeb then moved to work as an advisor in the Saudi Royal Court.

 In June 2022, he was recognized by the International Hospitality Institute on the Global 100 in Hospitality, a list featuring the 100 Most Powerful People in Global Hospitality.